BrayceFepa/hrsystem/ApiDoc/PersonalInfoDoc.md

 - `gender` must be one of: `Male`, `Female`.
 - `maritalStatus` must be one of: `Married`, `Single`, `Widowed`.
 - The `emergencyContact` field can store contact details (name, phone, relationship, etc.).
-- The `idCopy` field stores the server path to the uploaded file.
+- The `idCopy` and `guarantorSignature` fields store server paths to uploaded files.
 - Files are served at: `http://localhost:3002/uploads/personal-info-files/<filename>`.
 - Duplicate creation is prevented per `userId`.
 - Caching: some GET routes use in-memory caching (see below).